 Keep reading to learn how environmental factors such as this can affect your skin and what you can do about it.

 Oftentimes, dry skin is the cause of peeling fingertips.
-Dry skin is typically more prevalent during the winter months.
+It’s typically more prevalent during the winter months.
 You may also be more susceptible to dry skin if you bathe or shower in hot water.

 Sometimes, harsh ingredients in soap or other toiletries can cause dryness.